scarioscia/scarioscia.github.io/service/index.md

 ### Technology Fellowship

-I was recently awarded a **[Technology Fellowship](https://cer.jhu.edu/techfellows)** from the Johns Hopkins Center for Educational Resources.
+I was awarded a 2021 **[Technology Fellowship](https://cer.jhu.edu/techfellows)** from the Johns Hopkins Center for Educational Resources.
 I'm partnering with Carolyn Norris, the Developmental Genetics Professor, and [Dylan Taylor](https://dtaylo95.github.io/), another grad student in my lab.
 We are using this support to develop a computational approach for designing CRISPR reagents, which were piloted in the Fall 2021 sections of Developmental Genetics Lab and will be updated for the Spring 2022 course.

 <br />

 # symBIOsis

-I'm a member of the organizational board of **[symBIOsis](https://sites.krieger.jhu.edu/symbiosis/)**, a graduate student organization in the Department of Biology founded in 2020.
+From 2020-2022, I was a member of the organizational board of **[symBIOsis](https://sites.krieger.jhu.edu/symbiosis/)**, a graduate student organization in the Department of Biology founded in 2020.

 A few things we offer to PhD students in the Biology Department: